-If you have 1, 2 and 3 all else can be bought but for comfort I recommend the following items also go with you on the plane.
+If you have 1-4 all else can be bought but for comfort I recommend the following items also go with you on the plane.

 To fill out that entry form.
 Often these are given on the plane and if you have a pen you can get it done before you get off and then skip ahead of the people who are standing writing on each other’s backs at passport control.
 Also, a great way to make friends with your seatmates if you are travelling alone – I often get asked to borrow my pen then we chat until the plane lands.

 On cheaper airlines, you need to bring your own entertainment.
 The great news is now we have plenty of options in gaming devices, e-readers and downloadable shows for binge watching.